 Open a Guru Card that you want to share with people outside of your Guru team.

 Click the Share on the top right corner, then Edit permissions.

 Select Public (no sign-in required)

-Once a Card is public, a globe icon will appear on the copy-card-link icon to indicate that this Card is now Public:
+Once a Card is public, a globe icon will appear next to the Share Icon to indicate that it can be shared outside of Guru.